-What to know before the recruitment interview - course "I want to be a Stewardess"
+What you need to know before the recruitment interview - “I want to be a Stewardess” brand course

 Between 19 and 23 February, I Want to Be a Stewardess organized the first intensive training course for the interview at an airline.
 For 5 days intensively, participants were introduced to aviation mysteries, thus having the chance to discover the secrets of a successful interview.
 The students went through all the stages of a recruitment interview with an airline, from the elimination stage of height / weight, to the grooming, group games and final interview.